ValeP314/pp5-tangled-treasure/README.md

   * Multiple purchases/payments were put through to make sure that the webhooks were all working after identified bug (then fixed, see below).
 * Opening an item:
   *
+* Profile page:
+  * The Profiles app was created and the webpage loaded fine when accessing from the url in earlt stages of development.
+  *
 * When signing in as a regular user:
   *
 * When signing in as an Admin: